Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Create a view for an arbitrary “main” interpreter.

-This function only exists for special cases where a specific interpreter can’t be saved.
+This function only exists for exceptional cases where a specific interpreter can’t be saved.

-On success, this function returns a view to the main interpreter, and returns 0 without an exception set on failure.
+On success, this function returns a view to the main interpreter; on failure, it returns 0 without an exception set.
+Failure indicates that the process is out-of-memory.

 The caller does not need to hold an attached thread state.